predictiple/VelociraptorCompetition/README.md

 * "download_one_file"
 * "download_recursive"

 We would like to be able to browse around on the client machine and when we find an interesting folder we want to be able to click a button and let Velociraptor do the rest!
-Do do that we are going to have to hijack one of those buttons.
+To do that we are going to have to hijack one of those buttons.
 The "Download Recursive" button and corresponding VQL artifact's function seems to be the best match for our purposes since we want to target a folder and do stuff recursively with the files in that folder.

 > NOTE: It sucks that we need to hijack a built-in "system" artifact to do this, and we feel really bad about doing it (well not really), but at present there are no "custom function" buttons available in the VFS browser GUI.
 So for now we do this with full knowledge that it is frowned upon and that we are subverting functionality which may be needed for other purposes.